 You're showing us a lot of stuff here, but you're not telling us what it means?
 I think it's important to separate information from interpretation, and I'm keen to let other people come to their own conclusions before suggesting what it might all mean.
-The list below contains articles that I'm aware of that reference the Humble Visualisations (including one by me):
+If you click the Sighted Citings tab above, you can see a list of my own and other people's ramblings about and interpretations of the Humble Visualisations' data.

 Thanks to meklu for his robots.txt parser.

-Thanks to the guys from #steamlug including (but not limited to) meklu, flibitijibibo, adrian_broher, and xpander69 for testing and encouragement as well as everybody else who has provided feedback.
+Thanks to my fellow SteamLUG community members including (but not limited to) meklu, flibitijibibo, adrian_broher, and xpander69 for testing and encouragement as well as everybody else who has provided feedback along the way.

-Thanks to madrang, RobbieThe1st and porc for the discussion in the Steam Powered User Forums that prompted me to start putting together the Google Docs spreadsheet that has grown into this page.
+Thanks to madrang, RobbieThe1st and porc for the discussion in the Steam Powered User Forums that prompted me to start putting together the Google Docs spreadsheet that eventually evolved into what you've seen here.